'A dramatic fall from grace for Rodgers & Leicester'

 Harry Souttar, Victor Kristiansen and Tete came in at a cost of £30m in January but Rodgers could not fashion a consistent upturn and the graph has only been heading in one direction lately.

-There was also a belief that Rodgers should have been getting more out of squad still laced with quality in the shape of players such as James Maddison, Youri Tielemans and Harvey Barnes.
+There was also a belief that Rodgers should have been getting more out of a squad still laced with quality in the shape of players such as James Maddison, Youri Tielemans and Harvey Barnes.
 He was also unable to solve long-running defensive flaws that saw cheap goals conceded on an infuriatingly regular basis.

-Impressive wins away at Aston Villa and home to Spurs, 4-2 and 4-1 respectively, hinted at improvement but they were false dawns and FA Cup fifth-round loss at home to Championship side Blackburn Rovers was damaging for Rodgers and Leicester.
+Impressive wins at Aston Villa and at home to Spurs, 4-2 and 4-1 respectively, hinted at improvement but they were false dawns and the FA Cup fifth-round loss at home to Championship side Blackburn Rovers was damaging for Rodgers and Leicester.

-And now, with 10 league games to go, he has paid the price and the Leicester hierarchy must decide their next move.
+Now, with 10 league games to go, he has paid the price and the club hierarchy must decide their next move.

-It will be a desperate personal setback for Rodgers, who rebuilt his reputation at Celtic after his sacking at Liverpool in October 2015, obtaining hero status with one half of Glasgow before angering many fans by leaving to move back to the Premier League at Leicester City.
+It will be a desperate personal setback for Rodgers, who rebuilt his reputation at Celtic after his sacking by Liverpool in October 2015, obtaining hero status with one half of Glasgow before angering many fans by leaving to move back to the Premier League.

 For a time he regained his previous status as a sought-after manager, linked with a variety of jobs from Arsenal to Spurs and even - unlikely admittedly given his previous links with Liverpool - Manchester United.
-He was touted in some quarters as having the credentials to manager at international level, with England mentioned.
+He was touted in some quarters as having the credentials to manage at international level, with England mentioned.

 Rodgers was exuding positivity even in defeat at Selhurst Park.
-Instead this was the end of his time at Leicester.
+Instead, this was the end of his time at Leicester.

 The personable Rodgers will certainly be an attraction for clubs in the future, including those in the Premier League, but the high-end posts will be out of reach for now after the manner of his end at Leicester.